kayh6020/docs/content/github/working-with-github-pages/securing-your-github-pages-site-with-https.md

 If you enable HTTPS for your {% data variables.product.prodname_pages %} site but your site's HTML still references images, CSS, or JavaScript over HTTP, then your site is serving *mixed content*.
 Serving mixed content may make your site less secure and cause trouble loading assets.

-To remove your site's mixed content, make sure all your assets are served over HTTPS by changing `http://` to `https://` in your site's HTML.
+To remove your site's mixed content, make sure all your assets are served over HTTPS by changing `http://` to `https://`katrinkaleslie@nettiquette.com

 Assets are commonly found in the following locations:
 - If your site uses Jekyll, your HTML files will probably be found in the *_layouts* folder.